 - Review the Social Media Approval Checklist (DOCX, 115 KB).

-- Review visual standards (PDF, 1.4 MB) and establish branding for the account within USDA guidelines.
+- Review the USDA Style Guide and establish branding for the account within USDA guidelines.
 Review our Design and Brand guidelines for more information.

 3Submitting a Social Media Request

 Once you’ve completed all the items on the checklist, you can submit your request via email to email@example.com.
 If your account is approved, you must register it with the U.S. Digital Registry (which is managed by GSA and authenticates Federal government agency accounts used for official business on third-party, social media, and public-facing platforms).

 Social Media Icons ZIP (PNGs, SVGs) (ZIP, 104 KB) ⬇

 Social Media Approval Checklist (DOCX, 115 KB) ⬇